 We link the taste and smells of these foods with simpler, happier times.
 This is why many of us might find the cravings for a particular chain creep in when we’re faced with particular emotions.
 During periods of high stress, for example, might lead to us wanting to throw our healthy diets out the windows.

 It is important that when we are overcome with these feelings, that we learn to compromise!
 Studies have shown that giving in a little to your cravings allow you to keep to a particular diet longer.
 However, we should be mindful not to stray too far from a healthy, balanced diet.

-Unlike traditionally homemade food or food from the freezer, fast food usually looks fresh and pleasing to eat.
+Unlike traditionally homemade dishes, fast food usually looks fresh and pleasing to eat.
 Eating is more than just the taste of food; it is also the smell and appearance.
 Eating is something that we do with multiple senses.

-The scrumptious appearance, taste, mouthfeel, memories, and smell of the food all are what cause fast food to taste better than a home-cooked meal, for example.
-However, one can also work towards making home-cooked food taste, look, and feel like a meal from a fast food chain.
+The scrumptious appearance, taste, mouthfeel, memories, and smell are all what cause junk food to taste better than a home-cooked meal, for example.
+However, one can also work towards making home-cooked dishes taste, look, and feel like a meal from a fast food chain.

 In striving to make these meals yourself, you can achieve healthier meals that give you the same satisfaction as eating out.
 Additionally, making these meals at home also allow you to save a pretty penny as constantly eating out can burn a hole in your wallet!
 Now if you’re feeling inspired, might we suggest trying your hand at some of our fast food favorites like Quick McDonald’s Copycat McChicken Recipe and Copycat Chick-fil-A Chocolate Milkshake Recipe?